daviddominguez-ddl/Image-Processing/README.md

-## Code for geometric transformations in images
+## Code for geometric transformations on images

 ### Model
 The transformations are applied using matrix multiplication.
 The value of a pixel is estimated through a bilinear interpolation function.